 Occipital Neuralgia Treatment

-There are different treatments to provide relief for the condition, depending on the etiology of the condition and symptom severity.
+There are different treatments to provide relief for the condition, depending on the etiology of the disorder and symptom severity.
 The presence of other, related conditions can also inform treatment options.
 Treatment for occipital neuralgia can be done through surgical or non-surgical interventions.
 These include:

-• Surgical: occipital nerve stimulation, spinal cord stimulation, C2,3 ganglionectomy
+- Surgical example: occipital nerve stimulation, spinal cord stimulation, C2,3 ganglionectomy

-• Non-surgical: heat, physical therapy, oral medications, percutaneous nerve block, botox injections
+- Non-surgical example: heat, physical therapy, oral medications, percutaneous nerve block, botox injections

 Is There A Connection Between Tinnitus and Occipital Neuralgia?